 Started by Jarvis Landry, this non-profit is dedicated to positively impacting the lives of children and families facing socioeconomic disparities and/or chronic health conditions.
 Its mission is to empower, engage and excite its communities through a variety of life-changing programs, specific events and charitable initiatives held in the greater Cleveland, Miami and New Orleans areas.
 To learn more, visit iamjarvislandry.com/the-foundation.

 Started by Sheldrick Redwine, this foundation focuses on mentorship, financial literacy, skill building, guidance, and giving for those in need.

 MAKE THEM KNOW YOUR NAME FOUNDATION

-Created by Denzel Ward, the Make Them Know Your Name Foundation helps provide resources to educate and activate people to take action when it comes to heart health.
+Created by Denzel Ward, the Make Them Know Your Name Foundation (MTKYN) helps provide resources to educate and activate people to take action when it comes to heart health.

 BE GREEDY FOUNDATION

 The Be Greedy Foundation, established by Greedy Williams, was formed to impact communities in search of educational, cultural, social, motivational, spiritual and informational topics that unite our world as it is today.
 To learn more, visit begreedyfoundation.com/.